Elevator Accidents Lawyers in Philadelphia

 Accidents that do not result in a fatality can leave victims with broken bones, head injuries, amputations, or back/spinal cord injuries.
 Most falls occur when the elevator shaft is exposed because a door opens unexpectedly or a platform gives way.
 Sometimes barriers or signage are lacking to prevent people from approaching an open shaft.
 Caught in/between injuries happen when a worker or person using the elevator is trapped between the elevator carriage and the shaft wall, or between the elevator doors.
 Struck-by injuries can occur when the cables or hoists for the elevator fail, crushing workers underneath the carriage.
 Wire malfunctions can lead to electrical accidents as well as burns and shock injuries.

-Liability in an Elevator Accident
+Who is Liable in an Elevator Accident?

 Most employees are covered by the Pennsylvania Workers’ Compensation Act for work-related accidents.
 However, if it can be shown that the accident was due to someone who is not the employer, such as a defective product, then a third-party claim can be made which can recover not only compensation for lost work and medical expenses but additional damages for pain and suffering, disability and more.